Wimbledon Betting Guide

 Wimbledon Bookmaker of the Year (2025)

-How to choose wisely the best Wimbledon operators
+How to choose the best bookmakers for Wimbledon betting

-It can be confusing trying to find the best Wimbledon betting sites by yourself.
-There’s so much choice out there that it can be difficult to decide which site is best for you.
-Fortunately, our team, at Easybet.com has cast their expert eyes over the many sites out there offering Wimbledon tennis betting to provide you with only the very best.
-But what do our experts look out for when assessing Wimbledon betting odds sites?
+It can be difficult trying to find the best Wimbledon betting sites by yourself.
+There’s so much choice that it can be tough to decide which one is best for you.
+Fortunately, our team at Easybet.com has cast their expert eye over the many sites out there offering Wimbledon tennis betting to provide you with only the very best.
+But what do our experts look for when assessing Wimbledon betting odds sites?
 Well, they look for the following:

-• Odds on all Wimbledon matches – A fundamental necessity for bookmakers offering Wimbledon odds is to ensure that every single match in the two weeks is covered.
-At the sites that we recommend to you here at easyBet, you’ll have the chance to bet on every game from the very first round right through to the final at Centre Court.
+• Odds on all Wimbledon matches – A fundamental necessity for bookmakers offering Wimbledon odds is ensuring every single match in the two weeks is covered.
+At the sites we recommend, you’ll have the chance to bet on every game from the very first round right through to the final.

-• Competitive odds offered – Once you find the game that you want to bet on, you want to make sure that you get the very best odds possible.
+• Competitive odds – Once you find the match you want to bet on, you want to make sure that you get the very best odds possible.
 At our recommended sites, you’ll find the most competitive odds, ensuring that you get the best possible value from your bets.

-• Range of betting markets to choose from – Not only do you want a wide selection of competitive odds to choose from, you always want to get a great range of Wimbledon betting markets.
+• Range of betting markets – Not only do you want a wide selection of competitive odds, you want a great range of Wimbledon betting markets.
 This allows you greater control over your bets and ensures you can customise your experience to meet your needs.
-All of our sites will offer all of the top tennis betting markets.
+All of our sites offer all of the top tennis betting markets.

-• Wimbledon free bets and promotions – We know what punters value most, so we only recommend bookmakers to you that have ongoing Wimbledon offers and promotions.
-Keep an eye out for some of the best tennis betting bonuses around nearer to the start of the tournament in SW19.
+• Wimbledon free bets and promotions – We know what punters value most, so we only recommend bookmakers that have ongoing Wimbledon offers and promotions.
+Keep an eye out for some of the best tennis betting bonuses around nearer to the start of the tournament.

-• Choice of payment provider – You shouldn’t be shackled by a lack of options when it comes to paying for your bets.
-At our sites, you’ll find a great range of payment options to choose from including the most common debit cards, as well as e-wallets like PayPal and Bank Transfer.
+• Choice of payment provider – You shouldn’t be shackled by a lack of options when it comes to payments.
+At our sites, you’ll find a great range of payment options including the most common debit cards, e-wallets like PayPal, and Bank Transfers.

 Wimbledon Betting Markets

-Wimbledon tennis betting is only so popular because of the fantastic betting markets that are offered to punters.
-Betting markets allow you to really delve into the stats and find yourself the best value bets.
-When it comes to betting odds Wimbledon, there are some markets that you always expect to find and we’ll outline those below.
+Wimbledon tennis betting is popular because of the fantastic betting markets that are offered to punters.
+A wide range of betting markets allow you to delve into the stats and find the best value bets.
+When it comes to betting odds for Wimbledon, there are some markets that you always expect to find.
+These include:

 Match Winner

-When you navigate to the Wimbledon section of your chosen bookmaker website, you will see that the match result betting market is the easiest one to find.
-This is because it is by far the most popular tennis betting market out there.
-More often than not, it’s an easy thing to predict, as favorites win more often than underdogs in tennis.
-This means that singles bets don’t hold much value if you’re backing the favorite in Wimbledon betting and so this causes many punters to instead place multiple bets of this type together in an accumulator.
+When you navigate to the Wimbledon section of your chosen bookmaker, the match result betting market is the easiest to find.
+This is because it is by far the most popular tennis betting market.
+More often than not, it’s an easy thing to predict, as favourites win more often than underdogs in tennis.
+This means that singles bets don’t hold much value if you’re backing the favourite in Wimbledon betting.
+Many punters therefore place multiple bets of this type together in an accumulator.

 Number of sets

-This market does pretty much what it says on the tin.
-You’re placing a bet on the amount of sets you think there will be in a particular match.
-As Wimbledon is a Grand Slam tennis tournament, the men’s singles matches are played in a best of five sets format, while the women’s singles matches are played in a best of three sets format.
-For betting on the number of sets, you’ll often be presented with a choice of over a certain amount, for example over 2.5 sets in the match.
-To place this bet, you either back over the predetermined amount of sets, or under it.
-This market is best to bet on before a match begins, as the odds fluctuate far too drastically once the first serve of the match is made.
+In this market, you are placing a bet on the number of sets you think there will be in a particular match.
+As Wimbledon is a Grand Slam tennis tournament, the men’s singles matches are played in a best-of-five sets format, while the women’s singles matches are played in a best-of-three sets format.
+For betting on the number of sets, you’ll often be presented with a choice of over or under a certain number, for example over or under 2.5 sets in the match.
+To place this bet, you either back over the predetermined amount of sets or under it.
+This market is best to bet on before a match begins.

-Wimbledon betting is simply placing a bet for what you think will happen before the tournament even begins.
+Ante-post Wimbledon betting is simply placing a bet before the tournament begins.
 The most common bet of this type is to back the overall winner of the competition.
-However, you can find other ante-post betting markets too, such as a player to make the final, semi-finals or quarter-finals of Wimbledon.
+However, you can find other ante-post betting markets too, such as a player to make the final, semi-finals, or quarter-finals of Wimbledon.
 A big benefit of ante-post betting for punters is that you generally get the best value for your outright bets before a ball is hit, especially when backing one of the market leaders.

 Strategies and tips for betting on the Wimbledon